Padre Azul meets the Prison Art Project

 Prison Art, the creative force behind our beautiful Cristalino bottle, is much more than a design label.
 It’s a safe harbor for people who are often left out, and allows them to make a fresh start in an inspiring environment, free of prejudices and full of creative possibilities.

 After spending 11 months in the Puente Grande prison in Jalisco before being declared innocent, the founder of the Prison Art Project Jorge Cueto had one dream: to create a rehabilitation program in Mexico that would support people while and after being imprisoned.
-Most employers in Mexico require a clean criminal record, therefore former prisoners often struggle to make a living and to provide for their families.
-During his time in prison, Jorge developed a great understanding for the distress that many prisoners experience.
+Most employers in Mexico require a clean criminal record, therefore former prisoners often struggle to make a living and provide for their families.
+During his time in prison, Jorge developed a great understanding of the distress that many prisoners experience.
 Therefore, he wanted to help those who are trying to find their way back to a normal life.

 With Prison Art, he developed a training program that promotes art and design skills and prepares imprisoned people for a job in the area of high-quality fashion products.
 After they have completed their sentence, the program’s participants are offered employment in various departments of Prison Art.
 For the ex-prisoners, this is an important step towards a successful reintegration into society.
-And for society it’s an enrichment: The Prison Art Project already discovered far more than one hidden talent among the prisoners, and there are more to be found!
+And for society, it’s an enrichment: The Prison Art Project already discovered far more than one hidden talent among the prisoners, and there are more to be found!